pchalamet/cassandra-sharp/README.md

 cassandra-sharp
 ===============
 cassandra-sharp is a .NET client for Apache Cassandra.
+The philosophy of cassandra-sharp is to be really simple: no Linq provider, no complex API.
+Just CQL, simple object mapping and great performance :)

-It supports (starting from version 2) only CQL binary protocol and as a consequence is only compatible with Cassandra 1.2+. cassandra-sharp support async operations exposed as TPL tasks and efficient memory usage (streaming as much as it can).
+Starting from version 2, only CQL binary protocol is supported and as a consequence, Cassandra 1.2+ is required.
+Version 2 is also only .NET 4.0+ compatible. cassandra-sharp support async operations exposed as TPL tasks and efficient memory usage (streaming as much as it can using a pull model).
 Futures are also supported as well.
 Key points of cassandra-sharp are simplicity, robustness, efficiency and thread safety.
-Starting from version 2, cassandra-sharp is only .NET 4.0+ compatible.

 A command line tool is also available (cqlsh) to access a Cassandra cluster.
+It's also a great tool to understand what's happening under the cover.

 Features
 ========